sadnow/AnimationKit-AI/README.md

 ---

 Planned additions:
-- [ ] DEFLICKERING.
-Good for claymations, stop motions, and of course VQGAN+CLIP animations.
-Will likely use ffmpeg filters to start
-- [ ] Deflicker options (am and pm deflicker flags may be optimal)
+- [ ] More deflicker options (am and pm deflicker flags may be optimal)
 - [ ] --skip option for RIFE
 - [ ] --tiles option for RIFE/Real-ESRGAN (?)
-- [ ] better documentation for exp setting (it's mysterious)
 - [ ] face detection for real-esrgan
 - [ ] h264 option (for people with older rigs)
 - [ ] Preview video option for people who don't want to download the full video yet